 An MLD that supports TTLM negotiation has dot11TIDtoLinkMappingActivated equal to true and shall set to a nonzero value the TID-To-Link Mapping Negotiation Support subfield in the MLD Capabilities And Operations subfield of the Basic Multi-Link element that it transmits.
 An MLD that does not support TTLM negotiation has dot11TIDtoLinkMappingActivated equal to false and shall set the TID-To-Link Mapping Negotiation Support subfield to 0.
 If the TID-To-Link Mapping Negotiation Support subfield value received from a peer MLD is equal to 1, the MLD that initiates a TTLM negotiation with the peer MLD shall send only one TID-To-Link Mapping element with the Duration field set to 2 and where all TIDs are mapped to the same link set.
 If the TID-To-Link Mapping Negotiation Support subfield value received from a peer MLD is equal to 3, the MLD that initiates a TTLM negotiation with the peer MLD shall send the TID-To-Link Mapping element where each TID is mapped to the same or different link set.

+(#22165)If the TID-To-Link Mapping Negotiation Support subfield value received from a peer MLD is equal to 2, the MLD that initiates a TTLM negotiation with the peer MLD shall send only the TID-To-Link Mapping element where a non-empty strict subset of TIDs is mapped to one of the setup links and all TIDs are mapped to the remaining setup links which are enabled, both for DL and UL, or where all TIDs are mapped to the same link set, both for DL and UL.